Jack-QoTn/iReSignTimeLock/README.md

 # iReSignTimeLock
-iReSignTimeLock is a Re-sign tool for any unencrypted .ipa or .xcarchive file, also can set a expiration time lock, and support change Bundle ID, Version and Build number.
+iReSignTimeLock is a Re-sign tool for any unencrypted .ipa or .xcarchive file, also can set an expiration time lock, and support change Bundle ID, Version and Build number.

 Preview